oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-Operations/helidon-operations.md

 # HELP base:classloader_current_loaded_class_count Displays the number of classes that are currently loaded in the Java virtual machine.
 base:classloader_current_loaded_class_count 8181
 ```
-is core data about the operation of the JVM, this is the kind of data you care about if you want to do things like customize the garbage collector (though I recommend never doign that as nowadays it's highly adaptive and will do a way better job at figuring out how it should behave than you'll ever do)
+is core data about the operation of the JVM, this is the kind of data you care about if you want to do things like customize the garbage collector (though I recommend never doing that as nowadays it's highly adaptive and will do a way better job at figuring out how it should behave than you'll ever do)

 The requests under the `vendor` section relate to the Helidon frameworks operation